Graduate Student Registration

 - Possess the ability to communicate and relate well to others within the academic environment and the ability to instruct and constructively evaluate student performance.

-- Be registered at SF State during the term of appointment in a minimum of three units of course work directly applicable to the graduate degree or have registered for a Culminating Experience course in the previous semester.
+- Be registered at SF State during the term of appointment in a minimum of three units of course work directly applicable to the graduate degree or have registered for a Culminating Experience course in the immediately preceding semester.
 Students enrolled in the CEL 499 continuous graduate enrollment program are eligible for one semester.

 - Not be appointed for more than four semesters.

-- Not teaching graduate level courses.
+- Not teaching upper division or graduate level courses.

 California Pre-Doctoral Program